yazhcodes/bikesharing/README.md

 <h2>OVERVIEW:</h2>
 <p>The purpose of this analysis is to figure out how the bike sharing business actually works in New York City.
-Using this knowledge, we are to make a proposal of how a similar program might run in Des Moine, Iowa.</p>
+Using this knowledge, I will be making a proposal of how a similar program might run in Des Moine, Iowa.</p>

 <h2>RESULTS:</h2>
 Here's the <a href='https://public.tableau.com/app/profile/yazhini.gopal/viz/NYCBikeChallenge/StoryBoard'>Tableau Story Board</a> that depicts the below findings.
 <ol>
     <li>
         <h3>Manhattan Loves Bikes!</h3>
-        <p>All of the frequently used Starting and Ending Stations seem to be popping out from Manhattan Borough.
-Owing to lesser availability and affordability of parking space in Manhattan, it is safe to assume that Manhattanites like taking advantage of the New York City's rental bike service much more than the fellow New Yorkers.
+        <p>All of the frequently used Starting and Ending Stations seem to be gathered around Manhattan Borough.
+Owing to lesser availability and affordability of parking space in Manhattan, it is safe to assume that Manhattanites like taking advantage of the New York City's rental bike service much more than their neighbors - the New Yorkers.
         <img src='https://github.com/yazhcodes/bikesharing/blob/main/Resources/Images/Top%20Stations.png'></img>
     </li>
     <li>